JedimEmO/dmat/README.md

 # dmat-components-style

-The `dominator-material-style` crate provides a themeable default style implementation, which can be generated compile time in your `build.rs` file:
+The `dmat-components-style` crate provides a themeable default style implementation, which can be generated compile time in your `build.rs` file:

 ```rust
 use dmat_components_style::render_dmat_scss;